franpog859/cleanaux-backend/README.md

 kubectl exec -it {MONGO_POD_NAME} /usr/bin/mongo
 ```

 And run script provided in `auth-service/init/db-test` file with your values instead of default ones.
-Remember to put here a base64 encoded password.
+Remember that your credentials must consist of only letters and numbers and to put here a base64 encoded password.
 You can encode it running:

 ```bash
 echo -n '{PASSWORD}' | base64